-Fertility clinics are required by federal law to report the outcome of any Assisted Reproductive Technology (ART) to the Center of Disease Control and Prevention (CDC).
-The CDC publishes these fertility success rates in an effort to help patients make informed decisions about ART.
+Federal law requires fertility clinics to report the outcome of any assisted reproductive technology (ART) to the Centers for Disease Control and Prevention (CDC).
+The CDC publishes these fertility success rates to help patients make informed decisions about ART.

-The CDC defines ART as all fertility treatments in which both eggs and sperm are handled including:
+The CDC defines ART as all fertility treatments that involve eggs and sperm.
+Some examples include the following.

-In Vitro Fertilization with fresh embryos from non-donor eggs
+- In vitro fertilization (IVF) with fresh embryos from non-donor eggs

 Q: Why is the CDC report three years old and SART is two years old?

-Before the success rates based on live births can be calculated, every ART pregnancy must be followed up on to determine if a live birth occurred.
-Therefore the soonest that clinics can report is the year AFTER the ART treatment was initiated.
-Based upon this, the cycles performed in 2009 could not be reported until October 2010.
-From there each fertility center enters their data for the CDC, the data is compiled and the analysts conduct comprehensive investigations into the numbers reported by every clinic.
-The CDC reviews the reports and then they are submitted for printing and published.
-SART data is not verified by a third party agency which is why it can be released sooner.
+Before calculating the success rates based on live births, every ART pregnancy must be followed up on to determine whether a live birth occurred.
+Therefore, the soonest clinics can report is the year AFTER the treatment.
+From there, each fertility center enters their data for the CDC.
+Analysts conduct comprehensive investigations into the numbers reported by every clinic.
+The CDC then reviews the reports and submits them for publication.

 Q: Is every clinic included in this report?

-Roughly 441 fertility clinics that provided information that could be verified are included in the report.
-However some clinics are not represented as they were not in business in 2009 or they did not report as required.
+More than 440 fertility clinics provided information that could be verified and are included in the report.
+However, some clinics are not represented because they were not in business or did not report as required.